gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `3P% = Opp.
 3PM / Opp.
 3PA * 100`

-Cincinnati's defensive 3P% was 30.9% in the 2017-2018 season, good for 7th amongst all Division-I teams.
+Houston's defensive 3P% was 26.9% in the 2018-2019 season, good for 1st amongst all Division-I teams.

-Its opponents made 231 3-point shots in 747 attempts.
+Its opponents made 233 3-point shots in 866 attempts.

-`3P% = 231 / 747 * 100 = 30.9%`
+`3P% = 233 / 866 * 100 = 26.9%`

-For a comparison, North Carolina's opponents made 38% of their 3-point shots.
-That's good for 316th in the country in 2017-2018.
+For a comparison, Denver's opponents made 41.8% of their 3-point shots.
+That's good for 353rd in the country in the 2018-2019 season.

 [KenPom](http://kenpom.com/) has [written extensively](http://kenpom.com/blog/3point-defense-should-not-be-defined-by-opponents-3p/) about _why_ a team's 3P% defense should not be defined by its opponent's 3P% offense.